Goodfellas: Music From the Motion Picture: #539 of best 1,000 albums ever!

 It’s also an incredible song, of course, and has one of the best hard rock guitar riffs I’ve ever had the pleasure of hearing.

-Many of the songs captured on the Goodfellas soundtrack harken back to an earlier era, the 1950s and 1960s, which represent the idealized version of the mob life, a time when if you’re part of the “police department for wise guys,” you are literally untouchable, a rock star within the neighborhood.
+Many of the songs on the Goodfellas soundtrack harken back to an earlier era, the 1950s and 1960s, which represent the idealized version of the mob life, a time when if you’re part of the “police department for wise guys,” you are literally untouchable, a rock star inside of the cloistered neighborhood.

 Tony Bennett’s “Rags to Riches,” which we hear at the beginning of the movie, showcases this dynamic.

-But then we also get the wildly different sound of heavy blues rock by way of Muddy Waters’ “Mannish Boy,” which cuts into the manic, frantic scenes late in the film that lead up to… well, if you know, you know.
+But then we also get the wildly different sound of heavy blues rock by way of Muddy Waters’ “Mannish Boy,” which cuts into a manic, frantic scene late in the movie that leads up to… well, if you know, you know.

-The final track on the album is the wonderful “Layla” by Derek & The Dominos, where we get another classic Eric Clapton guitar riff along with a sad, pretty, and contemplative piano-driven section that accompanies the scene in Goodfellas where bodies are discovered all over the tri-state area.
+The final track is the wonderful “Layla” by Derek & The Dominos, where we get another classic Eric Clapton guitar riff along with a sad, pretty, and contemplative piano-driven section that accompanies the scene in Goodfellas where bodies are discovered all over the tri-state area.

 Yet more fallout from Jimmy’s paranoia over the Lufthansa heist.